masesgroup/JNet/src/net/Documentation/index.md

 * V1.4.9+: From version 1.4.9 there are two new projects:
   * JNetPSCore: the core library for PowerShell development, it can be extended in other projects based on JNet;
   * JNetPS: a PowerShell module to use JNet within a PowerShell shell.
+* V1.5.2+: strong improvement of JNetReflector; it is used to generate almost all Java 11 classes available in the corresponding JNet version.

 ## Runtime engine